PauliusMacernis/Summary/README.md

 ## I am not perfect.

-But I know what's important for me.
+But I know what's important.
 Life-long learning does not scare me, I enjoy the process.

+### The process

+TBD